thephpleague/route/docs/unstable/dependency-injection.md

 ---
 ## Introduction

 Route has the ability to use a [PSR-11](https://www.php-fig.org/psr/psr-11/) dependency injection container to resolve any classes it needs to instantiate.
-Using a dependency injection container is no longer forced with route, however, it is very much recommended.
+Using a dependency injection container is no longer forced with Route, however, it is very much recommended.

 ## Recommended Reading